Firefox Proxy: How to Use a Proxy in Firefox

 Advantages and Disadvantages

-Free proxy IPs need to be constantly changed owing to the lack of reliability and/or poor speeds
+• Free proxy IPs need to be constantly changed owing unreliability and/or poor speeds

 Conclusion